-No. EAC Condition Implementation Status Compliance Status Description o Fencing.
-EAC 30 Minimize access to agricultural lands by construction workers and implement measures to minimize unauthorized public access.
-Ongoing In Compliance The draft Agriculture Mitigation and Compensation Plan was posted on the Project website for feedback on January 27, 2017.
-Section 2.3 of the draft Agriculture Mitigation Compensation Plan reflects this requirement.
-Respect for private property and restrictions on unauthorized public access are included within contractor terms and BC Hydro's CEMP, and is monitored and enforced by BC Hydro environmental monitors and independent environmental monitors.
-EAC 30 For impacts that cannot be avoided, the plan will contain an approach for reimbursements that compensate for associated financial losses due to disruptions to agricultural land use.
-Ongoing In Compliance The draft Agriculture Mitigation and Compensation Plan was posted on the Project website for feedback on January 27, 2017.
-Section 2.4 of the draft Agriculture Mitigation Compensation Plan reflects this requirement.Reimbursements are part of on-going negotiations with directly affected land owners and tenure holders.
+No. EAC Condition Implementation Status Compliance Status Description EAC 30 Minimize access to agricultural lands by construction workers and implement measures to minimize unauthorized public access.
+Ongoing In Compliance Section 2.3 of the final Agriculture Mitigation Compensation Plan reflects this requirement.
+Construction mitigation measures that address impacts on agricultural land and operations are included in applicable contracts, in the Project's Construction Environmental Management Plan, and will be included in individual farm mitigation plans, as applicable.
+EAC 30 · For impacts that cannot be avoided, the plan will contain an approach for reimbursements that compensate for associated financial losses due to disruptions to agricultural land use.
+Ongoing In Compliance Section 2.4 of the final Agricultural Mitigation and Compensation Plan describes the process that will be undertaken to develop individual farm mitigation plans with directly affected agricultural land owners and tenure holders.
+Development of individual farm mitigation plans is underway as part of the property acquisition process.
 EAC 30 In addition to the above bulleted measures in this condition, establishment of an agricultural compensation fund of \$20 million for use in the Peace Region or other areas of the province as necessary to compensate for lost agricultural lands and activities, and an approach for establishing the governance and allocation of funds.
-Not Started Future Requirement The draft Agriculture Mitigation and Compensation Plan was posted on the Project website for feedback on January 27, 2017.
-Section 2.6, Appendix D and Appendix E of the draft Agriculture Mitigation Compensation Plan reflects this requirement.
-This section of the draft plan identifies the steps which will be taken to set-up the Fund after submission of the final Agriculture Mitigation and Compensation Plan in July 2017.
+Ongoing In Compliance Section 2.6 of the final Agricultural Mitigation and Compensation Plan describes the fund along with Appendix C, D, E, F and G. Establishment of the Fund Board and procurement of the Fund Administrator began on February 23, 2018.
 EAC 30 The EAC Holder must work with the Ministry of Agriculture to establish a governance structure for the agriculture compensation fund that will ensure funds will be used to support enhancement projects that improve agricultural land, productivity or systems.
-Ongoing In Compliance A joint Consultation Steering Committee has been established including staff from Ministry of Agriculture, Ministry of Energy and Mines, and BC Hydro to develop the Agricultural Mitigation and Compensation Plan.
-The joint committee is focused on the governance structure of the compensation fund and regional agricultural
+Completed In Compliance Section 1.7 and Appendix B of the final Agricultural Mitigation and Compensation Plan describes the joint Consultation Steering Committee established including staff from Ministry of Agriculture, Ministry of Energy and Mines, and BC Hydro to develop the Agricultural Mitigation and Compensation Plan.